On the front lines of today’s Amazon warehouse walkout: a labor organizer fired, another COVID-19 case

 In a phone call to Fast Company after his firing, Smalls said he’d worked at Amazon for almost five years, but had not been vocal about employee complaints until now.
 “I took a stand and unfortunately it cost me my job,” he said.
 “I was targeted and retaliated against.
 We’ve been exposed at the warehouse for over a month.
 Why aren’t people willing to walk out?
 Fear.
 The company’s offering blood money right now.
 You can make $6,000 a month, $20 an hour plus double overtime working five days a week.
 I don’t blame them.”

-(In the videos below, Smalls expresses his concerns and an Amazon manager responds.)
+(In the videos below, Smalls expresses his concerns and a man with a bullhorn sent out by Amazon responds to protesters.)